block-open-source/goose/README.md

 > pipx install goose-ai
 > ```

-**Goose** is a developer agent that supercharges your software development by automating an array of coding tasks directly within your terminal or IDE.
-Guided by you, it can intelligently assess your project's needs, generate the required code or modifications, and implement these changes on its own.
-Goose can **interact with a multitude of tools via external APIs** such as Jira, GitHub, Slack, infrastructure and data pipelines, and more -- if your task uses a **shell command or can be carried out by a Python script, Goose can do it for you too!** Like semi-autonomous driving, Goose handles the heavy lifting, allowing you to focus on other priorities.
+Each day, we have tasks that stretch our days.
+Maybe it is completing that half-complete change started by someone now on holiday, or figuring out the tl;dr; of that 50 comment pull request.
+Wouldn't it be grand if someone else can do this, or at least start the work for us?

+**Goose** is your on-machine developer agent, working for you, on your terms.
+Guided by you, Goose intelligently assesses what you need, generates required code or modifications.
+You are in charge: if you want Goose to make a draft or complete the change, it is up to you.
+It is also up to you to choose if you prefer to work in a terminal or in your IDE.

+Doing our work requires a lot of tools, like Jira, GitHub, Slack, as well APIs for infrastructure and data pipelines.
+Goose handles all of these, and is extensible.
+You can run anything invokable by a shell command, Python or a plugin.

+Like semi-autonomous driving, Goose handles the heavy lifting, allowing you to focus on other priorities.
 Simply set it on a task and return later to find it completed, boosting your productivity with less manual effort.
+Read on to get started!

 <p align="center">
   <video src="https://github.com/user-attachments/assets/63ee7910-cb02-45c0-9982-351cbce83925" width="700" height="700" />